shubinternet/manager/README.md

 - 'good' being good enough (you can't just do one thing forever until it's perfect)
 - 'good enough' never being good enough (always reflect on the process and look for ways to improve it and make it more relevant)
 - metrics, except when I don't
-- being on time (it's okay if you're not if you let me know)
+- being on time (though it's okay if you're not, if you let me know as far as advance as you can)

 ### What Don't I Value?